asreview/asreview-insights/README.md

 #### Recall

 The recall is an important metric to study the performance of active learning algorithms in the context of information retrieval.
-The ASReview Insights offers a straightforward command line interface to plot a "recall curve".
+ASReview Insights offers a straightforward command line interface to plot a "recall curve".
 The recall curve is the recall at any moment in the active learning process.